We recommend reading our best airsoft gun guide first, to learn more about basics of airsoft guns.

 Capacity to upgrade your AEG is also a consideration.
 Sometimes, you can purchase a quality but budget rifle and then upgrade the internals down the road.

 Matching proper internals with high powered batteries can increase the full auto rate of fire and allow higher FPS for certain games and roles.

 Ability to Mount Accessories

-One of the biggest draws to the M4 is the amount of customization you can do to the platform.
+One of the biggest draws to these platforms is the amount of customization you can do to the guns.
 The barrel system is very friendly for installing various accessories.